Advocacy quick hits – Community College Daily

 - Building Pathways to Infrastructure Jobs Grant Program – Due July 7 for the first round

-For more detailed information on these issues, visit the Community College Advocacy Updates page on our website.
+For more information on these issues, visit the Community College Advocacy Updates page on our website.